Basic Usage

 .unpack()

-The index() function automatically maps each resource to its supplier name.
+The index() function automatically maps each supply to its service name.

 Type Safety in Assembly